 Morocco is a country loved by tourists due to its many advantages, as it is a country of nature and unique landscape tourism, located on two seafronts of the Mediterranean basin and the Atlantic Ocean, and is blessed with diversity in the climate and the diversity of its terrain, it has many charming long beaches and Fishing ports, oases, Khasis and the magnificent Atlas Mountains, all of which give tourists the possibility of enjoyment, recreation, entertainment, and holiday tourism, in addition to that, Morocco enjoys the beautiful and wonderful Islamic architecture that is represented in its walls, palaces, and mosques that will take you to Moroccan history.
 Islamic.
 This is what made Morocco one of the most attractive countries for tourists in Africa and also for Morocco Travel bloggers.

 time to travel to Morocco for Blogging

 The spring season, which extends from March to May, is the best and most appropriate time to visit Morocco so that this period is characterized by its moderate and beautiful weather, and Morocco knows calm rains and warm weather and is comfortable for tourism and enjoys its beauty, during this period you can visit all the cities of Morocco from the north To the south, especially in the month of May, which gives you the freedom to choose the region you want to spend the vacation.

-The best time to visit the Sahara desert
+The best travel time to visit the Sahara desert